earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-intro/2017-02-01-lidar02-lidar-point-clouds.md

 </figure>

-## 2. Adjust the intensity threshold
+## 2. Adjust the Intensity Threshold

 Next, scroll down through the tools in `plas.io`.
 Look for the Intensity Scaling slider.
 The intensity scaling slider allows you to define the thresholds of light to dark